cmdr2/liteflow/README.md

 `pip install liteflow` (TBD)

 ## Why another workflow library?
 The library focuses on concise expression of workflows, using native Python datatypes.
+The entire API can be kept in the head, and is described below.

-A workflow is represented by combining just three datatypes:
+The workflow logic is represented by combining just three native datatypes:
 * **list** - `[a, b, c]` - Modules `a`, `b`, `c` are run sequentially i.e. one-after-another.
 The output of `a` is fed into `b`, whose output is fed into `c`
 * **set** - `{a, b, c}` - Modules `a`, `b`, `c` are run in parallel.
 All three receive the same event from their parent module.
 The set outputs are currently unused.
 * **dict** - `{"x": a, "y": b}` - Module `a` is run if the parent emit's event `"x"`, `b` is run if the parent emit's event `"y"`.
 The key can also be a function (which takes the event as input, and returns `True` or `False`).